Want to teach your children the importance of money? Start a Savings Account for them today. Here are 7 options for you and your child.

 This account comes with a free online banking facility, free online transfers to any bank account within India and a 24×7 customer service with CitiPhone Banking.
 If you’d like to invest for your child, you can also do that through the Systematic Investment Plan (SIP) and maximise your child’s wealth.

 With the Junior Account, you can also check out the insurance plan that Citibank has to offer for your child.
 The BSLI Classic Child Plan/Dream Child Plan comes with dual insurance benefit for both you and your child, a built-in policy continuation benefit and 10 different investment funds to choose from.

 Additional Reading: Financial Lessons You Can Teach Your Kids

 The first step to introduce savings to your child is by opening a Savings Account for him/her.
 By doing so, you will not only encourage your child to save but also teach them the value of money.

 In the meantime, you also educate them about the banking system and its functionality.
 But, don’t limit yourself to just a Savings Account.
-If you wish to save and invest, we have some amazing Mutual Funds just for you.
+If you wish to save and invest, we have some amazing financial products as well.
 Be sure to check them out.